 4. purchasing office paper only from paper manufacturers with sustainable forestry management practices (click here to visit the American Forest & Paper Association for information on this type of paper manufacturer)

-B.) A commitment to reduce office energy use by 10% in the first year of certification (click here for tips on reducing energy usage [PDF])
+B.) ENERGY REDUCTION - A commitment to reduce office energy use by 10% in the first year of certification (click here for tips on reducing energy usage [PDF])

-C.) The existence (or formation) of a firm/office program for recycling glass, plastic and e-waste products (toner cartridges, computers, etc.)
+C.) RECYCLING PROGRAM - Must have or form a firm/office program for recycling glass, plastic and e-waste products (toner cartridges, computers, etc.)

-D.) The existence (or formation) of a firm/office Green Committee or designated administrator to implement the program, interface with the CMBA, and generally encourage environmentally-responsible practices amongst staff.
+D.) INTERNAL GREEN COMMITTEE - Must have or form a firm/office Green Committee or designated administrator to implement the program, interface with the CMBA, and generally encourage environmentally-responsible practices among staff.

 Green+ Certification Criteria

 (APPLY ONLINE FOR GREEN+ HERE)

 In addition to the standard Green level, firms/offices that want to expand their sustainability practices can apply for Green+ Certification.
 This advance level requires firms to quantify their successes.
-Along with the standard recycling and energy savings requirements, one of the Green+ criteria requires a firm to document a 10% energy savings from a baseline year of its choosing and to demonstrate a continuing downward trend in usage after that (per capita).
+Along with the standard paper, recycling and energy savings requirements, the Green+ criteria requires a firm to document a 10% energy savings from a baseline year of its choosing and to demonstrate a continuing downward trend in usage after that (per capita).
 Applicants may also qualify for Green+ by accomplishing other options for energy reduction.
 See the form for full details.

 43 firms/offices are currently certified.
 The list below was last updated October 2015.